yiisoft/view/docs/basic-functionality.md

 - A name of a view starting with a slash (for example, `/blog/posts`).
 It will be prepended with the base path that was passed to `Yiisoft\View\View` constructor.
 For example, `/blog/posts` will be resolved into `/path/to/views/blog/posts.php`.
-- A name of a view without the starting slash (e.g. `blog/posts`).
+- A name of a view without the starting slash (such as `blog/posts`).
 The corresponding view file will be looked for in the context (instance of `Yiisoft\View\ViewContextInterface`) set via `$view->withContext()`.
-If the context instance was not set, it will be looked for under the directory containing the view currently being rendered.
+If the context instance wasn't set, it will be looked for under the directory containing the view currently being rendered.

 The view name may omit a file extension.
 In this case, `.php` will be used as the extension.